michelleckelly/michelleckelly.github.io/index.md

 <img class="profile-picture" src="https://github.com/michelleckelly.png">

-Hi!
-I am a second year Master's student working with Dr. Amy Burgin and the Ecology and Evolutionary Biology Department of the University of Kansas.
-I received my Environmental Engineering BS in 2017 at Michigan Technological University.
+Hi, I'm Michelle!
+I'm an aquatic ecosystem ecologist.
+I work to better understand nutrient cycling in rivers and streams, with the ultimate goal of mitigating downstream pollution.
+My research sits at the intersection of traditional biogeochemistry approaches and modern data science-driven analytical techniques.

-## Research Interests
+I am a current Masters student in the Ecology and Evolutionary Biology Department at the University of Kansas.
+I recieved my BS in Environmental Engineering at Michigan Technological University in 2017.

-My research fields are aquatic biogeochemistry, ecology, and data science.
-Specifically, I'm interested in understanding nutrient processing and metabolism in streams and rivers with numerical modeling techniques.
+In my spare time, I enjoy hiking, camping, and baking.
+I also have a very fluffy cat named Charlie.